top of page

 • A password system is in place if a child is collected by somebody unfamiliar to the setting.

 • We have installed a ‘spy hole’ in the main door at a suitable height.
 If staff are unable to see who is at the door, they are to make another member of staff aware that they are answering the door.
+We also have a ring doorbell so we have another way of seeing who is at the door.

 • The personal possessions of staff and volunteers are securely stored during sessions.